U.S. panel launches trade secret theft probe into China steel

 "NOTHING WORTH STEALING"

-Chinese steelmakers and officials dismissed the need for the probe, and said steelmakers would contest any findings.
+Chinese steelmakers and officials rejected the need for the probe, and said steelmakers said they would contest any findings.

 "The United States said we conspired," added the executive, who asked not to be named.
 "In fact, we wish the domestic steel sector was able to work together, but this is precisely what we are the worst at, and it is even less possible that we would distort the market through government action."